darkredrlshb/boboyuwu/README.md

 ## Build

-You need to install compass and coffee-script：

-	gem install compass
+Install dependencies：

-	npm install -g coffee-script
+	npm install

-After installation, you need to run the following command to compile the source files:

-	compass compile
-	coffee -o dist -c src/pageintro.coffee
+Build:

+	npm run dist

-At last, you can find the output files in the `dist` directory.
+At last, you can find the output files in the `lib` directory.

 ## Example